Skip to main content

 What is a charging curve?

-A charging curve refers to the phenomenon whereby an EV charges at different speeds, during a single charging session.
+A charging curve refers to the different speeds your vehicle charges at during a singular charging session.

 How do charging curves work?